 “Ideas excite me, empathy grounds me ”

 These are the words of Satya Nadella.
 They are very humbling words from Microsoft‘s CEO one of the biggest companies in the world.
-Satya is an outspoken empathy advocate, his personal passion and philosophy
+Satya is an outspoken empathy advocate, his personal passion and philosophy is to connect new ideas with a growing sense of empathy for other people.

 For us, as business humanizers and B-Corp leaders, the story of Satya and of the transformation of Microsoft very much serves as a source of inspiration.
 In his “Hit Refresh, the quest to rediscover Microsoft’s soul and imagine a better future for everyone”, Satya shares some valuable learning for anyone who wants to lead with purpose and pride.
 I want to extract some strategies and practices from his story that can serve us as leaders and change agents.
 I have taken on a changemaster lens to distill some learnings.